felixge/pgmigrate/README.md

 * **Executes all migrations in a single transaction:** This avoids problems with partially applied migrations.
-* **Verifies previously executed migrations have not been modified:** This reduces the change of different environments ending up with different schemas.
+* **Verifies previously executed migrations have not been modified:** This reduces the chance of different environments ending up with different schemas.
 * **Does not support down migrations:** This might be controversial, but I don't find them very useful.
 If a database change needs to be rolled back,